 - Undergo a financial assessment to ensure a reverse mortgage can serve you as a sustainable, long-term retirement solution

-- Receive counseling by an independent, HUD-approved third-party to confirm you understand your obligations and responsibilities with a reverse mortgage
+- Receive reverse mortgage counseling by an independent, HUD-approved third-party to confirm you understand your obligations and responsibilities with a reverse mortgage

-- Maintain the property and continue paying property taxes, homeowners insurance, homeowner association, and any other applicable fees, and continue to occupy the home as your primary residence and otherwise comply with all loan terms.
+- Maintain the property and continue paying property taxes, homeowners insurance, homeowner association, any other applicable fees, and continue to occupy the home as your primary residence and otherwise comply with all loan terms.

 So, how much money could you receive from a reverse mortgage?
 Many factors are involved in calculating your payout, but the three biggest are your age, your equity (home’s appraised value minus any liens), and the prevailing interest rate.

-Your equity: If you have a higher-value home with no mortgage versus a lower-value home with a low-balance, your higher equity should result in more loan proceeds.
+A higher-value home versus a lower-value home should result in more loan proceeds.

 Again, there are other factors, but these are the biggest.

 Receiving funds from a reverse mortgage also will not affect your Social Security or Medicare.
-A reverse mortgage, however, could impact Medicaid or Supplemental Security Income (SSI), so please speak with your accountant or tax advisor for more information.
+A reverse mortgage, however, could impact Medicaid or Supplemental Security Income (SSI), so please speak with your accountant, tax advisor, or appropriate benefits agency for more information.